Bainbridge Island, Washington: Government and politics

-In the 2004 Presidential election, Democrat John Kerry received 72.87% of the vote to Republican George W. Bush's 25.58%.
-In 2008, Barack Obama defeated John McCain by a margin of 77.79% to 20.79%.

-In the 2009 election, Bainbridge Island passed Referendum 71, the "Everything but Marriage" gay rights bill, with 79.40% of the vote.
-It received 53.15% statewide.
-Bainbridge Island was one of the few municipalities in the state where the measure outperformed Obama.

 In the 2008 Democratic primary (which in Washington state was not used for delegate appointment), Barack Obama defeated Hillary Clinton by a margin of 67.8% to 29.7%.
 This was Obama's second-best performance in an incorporated municipality in the state, behind Yarrow Point.
 In the earlier caucus, Obama received 79.3% of delegates, Clinton received 19.8%, and 0.1% were uncommitted.

 Arts and culture

 The Bainbridge Island Museum of Art opened in June 2013 near the Winslow ferry terminal.
 It was developed by Cynthia Sears, who began collecting works of art made by island residents in 1989.
 The museum cost $15.6 million to construct and includes a 99-seat auditorium, a classroom, and other spaces.
 The building has 20,000 sqft of space and was designed to resemble the bow of a ship.

-The restaurant Seabird was named one of the "Best New Restaurants in America" in 2022, a list curated by Esquire.
-The establishment focuses on seafood and vegetarian dishes, using staples and ingredients from local sources.

 In popular culture

 The fictional San Piedro Island in the 1994 novel Snow Falling on Cedars is based on Bainbridge Island.
 The novel's author, David Guterson, lives on the island and worked for ten years as a teacher at Bainbridge High School.

 Bainbridge Island is the main setting of the 2021 novel You Love Me, the third installment in the You series by novelist Caroline Kepnes.
 Kepnes visited Bainbridge while writing the story and used the names of several local businesses.

 In Michael Crichton's 1994 novel Disclosure, protagonist Tom Sanders lives with his wife and two children on Bainbridge Island.
 Some scenes from the film adaptation later that year were filmed on the island, including at Bainbridge Ferry Terminal and Capt.
 Johnston Blakely Elementary School.

-The epilogue of the 1996 film That Thing You Do! reveals that main characters Guy Patterson and Faye Dolan moved with their four children to Bainbridge Island, where they founded the fictional Puget Sound Conservatory of Music.

-Bainbridge Island is featured in the first episode of the fifteenth season of the HGTV reality television series Island Life.
-A local restaurant, the Big Star Diner (now known as the Madison Diner), is featured in the tenth episode of the first season of the Food Network series Diners, Drive-Ins and Dives.